 The good news here is that your bank will still investigate a dispute for you.
-The bad news is that by paying with a debit card those funds have already been withdrawn from your account, and you may have to wait for the bank to complete an investigation to get your money back.
+The bad news is that, by paying with a debit card, those funds have already been withdrawn from your account.
+You may have to wait for the bank to complete an investigation to get your money back.

 Other Protections and Solutions

-You can also send a formal complaint by letter—certified is recommended—to the gym operator.
-Finally, as a consumer, you have access to the state attorney general’s office, where you can file an official complaint against your gym.
+You can also send a formal complaint by letter to the gym operator.
+As a consumer, you have access to the state attorney general’s office, where you can file an official complaint against your gym.

 If you plan on rejoining a gym but are worried about erroneous billing, there are a few different steps you can take to protect yourself.
 If you’re paying online, many card issuers allow you to use virtual card numbers, which create a unique card number separate from your existing card.

 You may also want to consider using cash or a check to pay upfront for a membership.
-Only a few gyms allow this, but it is possible in some cases to pay for a month or year upfront.
-Be clear on what the contract’s cancellation rules are, though, as paying with cash or check affords none of the protections you get with a credit or debit card.
+Only a few gyms allow this, but it is possible in some cases to pay for a month or year at a time.
+Be clear on what the contract’s cancellation rules are, though; paying with cash or a check affords none of the protections you get with a credit or debit card.

-Lastly, although it isn’t a perfect option, is the decision to buy “class packages” or day passes rather than a full membership.
-This is only really a good idea if you don’t go that often, as these passes tend to be more expensive.
-But, it will keep you out of a contract and offer protection against automatic billing.
+Lastly, you could consider buying class packages or day passes rather than a full membership.
+This may be the best option for someone who goes to the gym more infrequently.
+However, it will keep you out of a contract and offer protection against automatic billing.